AdaCore/training_material/courses/ada_essentials/090_overloading/01-introduction.rst

    - Linker will not simply take the first match and apply it globally

 * Safe: compiler will reject ambiguous calls
-* Sensible names are the programmer's job
+* Sensible identifiers are the programmer's job

    .. code:: Ada